 On the other hand, there were some incredible performances endowed with marvelous, refined, skill, particularly by Danette Garrelts of He & She as was her He counterpart Alain Washnevsky, who was particularly on the mark, witty and utterly funny.
 Fully landing this show is the stunningly talented Leah Ludwig who thrives as the underdog in all of her scenes and transforms in the vocals.
 Ms. Ludwig brings presence and weight in measured amounts and in precise moments throughout.

 The highlight of this show is the curious use of Shakespeare’s soliloquies and monologues that although textually have nothing whatsoever to do with Shakespearean presentation, never-the-less, oddly and subtly match the intention of its players in their respective moments.
 It is the brainchild of this work in the most un-gimmicky way.

-As always however, it comes down to the audience.
+As always, however, it comes down to the audience.
 And this one is certainly a pleaser.
-I have to admit to being completely satisfied and in no hurry to be transfigured as I would expect to be in much heavier drama.
+I have to admit to being completely satisfied and in no hurry to be transfigured as I would expect to be in a much heavier drama.